 History of the Loeb Classical Library

-Now almost a century old, the Loeb Classical Library is a venerable institution.
+Now over a century old, the Loeb Classical Library is a venerable institution.
 But the series was a revolution when it was founded.
 Virginia Woolf was among those who recognized and cheered that revolution at its start:

 “The Loeb Library, with its Greek or Latin on one side of the page and its English on the other, came as a gift of freedom… The existence of the amateur was recognised by the publication of this Library, and to a great extent made respectable… The difficulty of Greek is not sufficiently dwelt upon, chiefly perhaps because the sirens who lure us to these perilous waters are generally scholars [who] have forgotten…what those difficulties are.
 But for the ordinary amateur they are very real and very great; and we shall do well to recognise the fact and to make up our minds that we shall never be independent of our Loeb.”—Virginia Woolf, The Times Literary Supplement, 1917